"WHAT DOES THE BIBLE

 If Christ died late on a Wednesday afternoon, three days and three nights later would be late on Saturday afternoon.
 This would explain why the two Marys got down to the tomb “in the end of the Sabbath” and He was already gone..
 (Matthew 28:6) He is not here: for he is risen...”
 This explains all.
 At the end of the Sabbath, Christ was already risen.
 This fulfils the three full days and three full nights required for the sign of His Messiahship.

-Christ was resurrected late on a Saturday afternoon, not on a Sunday...the Sunday argument has fallen flat on it’s face!
+Christ was resurrected late on a Saturday afternoon, when they got down there at the end of the Sabbath, he was already gone.
+The Sunday argument has fallen flat on it’s face!
 Some say, “What difference does it make which day I keep, as long as I keep one day holy?”
 What does Jesus Christ say?
 “For the Son of man is Lord even of the Sabbath day."
-Matthew 12:8 Who should you obey, God or man?
+Matthew 12:8 Who should you obey, God or man's traditions?

 “Jesus answered and said to them, "Well did Isaiah prophesy of you hypocrites, as it is written: ‘This people honors Me with their lips, but their heart is far from Me.
 And in vain they worship Me, teaching as doctrines the commandments of men.’
 For laying aside the commandment of God, you hold the tradition of men...."
 Mark 7:6-8